Kyuunex/osu-linux/osu-lazer-on-raspberry-pi.md

 dotnet publish --self-contained --configuration Release --runtime linux-arm
 ```

+# enabling the OpenGL drivers
+`sudo raspi-config` > 'Advanced Options' > 'GL Driver' > 'GL (Fake KMS').
+Press OK, Finish and Reboot.

+# libbass
+you can get libbass from [here](https://un4seen.com/forum/?topic=13804.0)
+if you are on 32 bit raspberry pi os, you will need to grab the binaries from the `hardfp` folder.
+don't forget to get the fx24 one too

 # Running
 After all these, just run the osu! file that is build in ./bin/Release/
 Making sure you drop the libbass files first.
 After that, try running.

-# libbass
-you can get libbass from [here](https://un4seen.com/forum/?topic=13804.0)
-if you are on 32 bit raspberry pi os, you will need to grab the binaries from the `hardfp` folder.
-don't forget to get the fx24 one too

 # Troubleshooting
 ## something something SDL